ut21/blog/blogpost.md

 (\lambda x. \lambda y.x+y)2 \space 3
 $ is an int, but the type returned by $
 (\lambda x. \lambda y.x+y)2
-$ is a function, i.e., the first lambda, which binds x$$, return another lambda  which binds $y$.
+$ is a function, i.e., the first lambda, which binds $x$, returns another lambda  which binds $y$.
 In code this is analogous to:
 ```javascript
 function lambda1(x){
     return function lambda2(y){